thecreation/gulp-starter-kit/README.md

 `clean`            | remove `dist` folder
-`favicons`         | generate favicons to `dist/assets/favicons` path `images`           | optimize and copies images in `./src/images` to `dist/assets/images`
+`favicons`         | generate favicons to `dist/assets/favicons` path `images`           | optimize and copies images in `./src/images` to `dist/assets/images` `watch`            | watchs for changes in `src/` path and rebuilds parts of the site as necessary

 All available tasks are placed in a folder `tasks`.